umarhassan-mitodl/20.219-january-iap-2015/content/pages/syllabus/class-policies.md

 Academic Integrity & Group Work
 -------------------------------

 You are allowed (and encouraged!) to discuss all aspects of the course with your fellow students, to get editorial feedback on your responses, and to get technical / methodological / conceptual help on your projects.
 However, we expect you to credit those who helped you by name, and that the work should still be substantively your own.
-If you have any questions, you should review the [Academic Integrity Handbook](http://integrity.mit.edu) or talk to the instructors.
+If you have any questions, you should review the {{% resource_link "f31f5187-4017-4f80-a495-ca5540958f2f" "Academic Integrity Handbook" %}} or talk to the instructors.

 « {{% resource_link 437609f3-1fdf-c9ca-e7ac-b7bbe4502dcf "Previous" %}} | {{% resource_link ad3ae351-22ea-cbd5-88b3-8186e7c06469 "Next" %}} »